In the U.S., more than thirty-eight million people suffer from migraines.

 When the migraine pain actually occurs after the prodrome period, patients experience acute throbbing pain at one side of their heads that can last from several hours to days.

 While migraine symptoms may vary in different people, a few common symptoms include:

 - Nausea and vomiting

 - Pulsating pain experienced on a particular side of the head

 - Wanting to stay in a dark room

 After the migraine pain subsides, patients may experience mood swings and extreme fatigue.
 Moreover, some patients may experience a persistent dull headache.

-Consult your doctor for effective management of migraine pains.
-Your healthcare provider will come up with a treatment plan to treat your migraine symptoms.
+Consult your doctor for effective management of migraine pain and other symptoms.
+Your healthcare provider will work with you to develop a treatment plan to treat your migraine symptoms.